davidbanham/noted/README.md

 If a password is set, all requests will be served with a login page.
 Enter the password and blur the input element, you'll be redirected.

 There are no dependencies, there are no libraries.
 Have fun!

+### Notes (heh)

+Noted is intended as single player only.
+More than one person can use it, but if you both try and update a note at the same time you'll overwrite each other.